 Women are still much poorer than men.
 They have less property, fewer opportunities, less access to basic services, and a lot less freedom to raise their voices and make their own choices.

-Lesbian, gay, bisexual, transgender and intersex communities and their rights are still being ignored.
+LGBTI communities and their rights are still being ignored.
 They continue to be criminalized in many parts of the world and unfairly treated.